abdullahmahmoud-microsoft/Antares-Lumina/README.md

   ```
   Then enter your note across multiple lines.
 Type `END` when you're done.

+  PLEASE make sure to be detailed, clear, and concise with your knowledge input to avoid AI hallucination chances.

 - **Upload Meeting Transcripts**: Place `.txt` files in the `MeetingTranscripts/` folder, then type:
   ```
   upload meeting transcript